section-engineering-education/engineering-education/content/articles/google-drive-api-nodejs/index.md

 - [Further Reading](#further-reading)

 ### Goal
-At the end of this tutorial, we will build a basic `Node.js` application that uploads, deletes, and generate a sharable link of a file uploaded in Google Drive.
+By the end of this tutorial, we shall have built a basic `Node.js` application that uploads, deletes, and generate a sharable link of a file uploaded in Google Drive.
 We will use the API to carry out all these activities.

 >This tutorial mainly focuses on the backend integration of the API.